-We recorded a tax benefit of \$0.8 million for the three months ended March 31, 2016 and 2015.
-The tax benefit for both periods was primarily attributable to the amortization of our acquisition-related deferred tax liability, partially offset by tax provision from our foreign operations.
+We recorded a tax benefit of \$1.8 million and \$0.8 million for the three months ended March 31, 2017 and 2016, respectively.
+The tax benefit for both the three months ended March 31, 2017 and 2016 was primarily attributable to the amortization of our acquisition-related deferred tax liability and Canadian operations, partially offset by tax provisions.
+The benefit from income taxes increased by \$1.0 million for the three months ended March 31, 2017 compared to the three months ended March 31, 2016 mainly driven by increased losses from our Canadian operations.